rajgoel/course-scientific-programming/03-lecture/slides.md

 ### Set

 [Sets](https://en.wikipedia.org/wiki/Set_(data_structure)) are containers that hold a collection of unique elements.
-Sets are primarily used to tests a value for membership and to remove duplicates.
+Sets are primarily used to test a value for membership and to remove duplicates.

 > [!NOTE]
 > Insertion, removal, and access may require traversing through multiple elements and possibly reorganising parts of the data.